-You can also learn, in detail of plotting systems in R as well as some of the basic principles of constructing data graphics.
+You can also learn, in detail about plotting systems in R as well as some of the basic principles of constructing data graphics.

 5. Reproducible Research: The subject of this unit literate (statistical) programming – is one of the more important subjects covered in the specialization.

-This course specially focuses on the concepts and tools behind reporting modern data to analyze.
+This course specially focuses on the concepts and tools behind reporting modern data for analysis.